knewyousir/webFEI-session-6a/readme.md

 Work on your API for the midterm.

 Your midterm will consist of an API built in Node using ExpressJS _and_ a front end that accesses an api endpoint and displays content from it.
+It is due on the 26th of November.

 ## Exercise